-So you got a negative review.
+So you got a few negative reviews.
 It doesn’t feel great.
 What now?

 Everything you’ve worked for, all the success you’ve earned, all the positivity you’ve generated seems to crumble.
 Research shows that 88% of consumers have been influenced by an online customer service review when making a buying decision.